What is Advocacy?

 By working together to research issues and exchange knowledge, our PTA members have been sparking change in programs and policies that benefit children for over 120 years.

-Equity and inclusion are at the core of our work, as the PTA is a non-profit, non-commercial, non-sectarian and non-partisan organization whose volunteer leaders and members speak out on behalf of children’s rights to secure adequate laws for the care and protection of all children and youth.
+PTA is a non-profit, non-commercial, non-sectarian and non-partisan association whose volunteer leaders and members speak-out on behalf of children to secure adequate laws for the care and protection of all children and youth.

 We drive change by educating families and building community awarenesss about our core priorities, participating in coalitions that align with our mission and by speaking directly with school administration and elected officials at every level of government.